What is the Honda Tire Pressure Monitoring System (TPMS)?

 Driving with snow chains

-If the tire pressure is adjusted in any of the tires or the tires are rotated or replaced, your TPMS may need to be calibrated.
-Calibration instructions for some models can be located in your Owner’s Manual.
-If your warning light has not gone off after a substantial distance of driving and there are no calibration instructions in your Owner’s Manual, you can visit your local Honda dealer for assistance.
+If the tire pressure is adjusted in any of the tires or the tires are rotated or replaced, indirect TPMS systems will need to be calibrated.
+Calibration instructions for applicable models can be located in your Owner’s Guide or Owner’s Manual.
+If your warning light has not gone off after a substantial distance of driving and there are no calibration instructions in your Owner’s Manual, you should visit your local Honda dealer for assistance.
 Your Honda dealer can also assist you if the TPMS warning light keeps coming on or is staying on.